MicrosoftDocs/Viva/Viva/insights/Includes/wpa-roles.md

 The following roles must be assigned by a Microsoft 365 admin as described in [Assign user roles](../setup/assign-user-roles.md):

-*
+* **Insights Business Leader**- [Insights Business leaders](/azure/active-directory/roles/permissions-reference#insights-business-leader) can see organizational insights on the [My organization](../use/viva-insights-my-org.md) page within the Viva Insights app in Teams.

-* **People Manager** &ndash; If you purchased a Workplace Analytics license (available before October 2021), your managers can access insights in Workplace Analytics only about their team.
-These managers can also open, manage, and track **Plans** only for their team in Workplace Analytics.
-If you purchased Viva Insights licenses (available in October 2021), your managers can access insights about their team in [**My team**](../use/viva-insights-my-team.md) within the Viva Insights app in Teams.
+* **People Manager** &ndash; People managers are assigned access by the Viva Insights admin.
+Managers who were assigned licenses in Workplace Analytics before October 2021 can see [Manager insights](../manager-insights/introduction.md) in Workplace Analytics only about their team.
+Managers who are assigned licenses starting in October 2021, can see their team's insights on the [My Team](../use/viva-insights-my-team.md) page within the Viva Insights app in Teams.

 * **Analyst** &ndash; Has full access to all service features except **Upload** and **Admin settings**, which are only available to admins.
 An Analyst has the most complete access to data, including the ability to launch, manage, and track **Plans** in Workplace Analytics.